Wahoo ELEMNT BOLT v2 Review: Is It the Best Bike Computer?

 • Manual

-Wahoo differentiates itself from other bike computer manufacturers also with the aero mount.
+Wahoo differentiates itself from other bike computer manufacturers with its aero mount.
 I don’t think it makes a noticeable difference (at least I didn’t notice it), but it looks sleek.

 However, as with most handlebar mounts, it is designed for rounded handlebars, so in case you have an integrated cockpit, you will need to buy the two bolt out front mount.